deltadeltalambda/Challenges/cornellctf25/casting_shadows/solution/writeup.md

 1. Measure the object-to-shadow ratio of the bollard using any image tool of your choice.
 I measured the bollard to be about **74-76 pixels** tall and its shadow to be **228-233 pixels** long.
 That is a ratio of about **1:3**.

 *NOTE: the Bellingcat tool requires the shadow to be 90 degrees to the object to be fully accurate.
 The bollard in our image isn't exactly perpendicular to its shadow but it's close.
-Since the tool does have some in-built tolerance, for our purposes, the image doesn't need to be adjusted.*
+We'll only be using the tool for a very rough region estimate, so for our purposes, the image doesn't need to be adjusted.*

 2. Convert the EXIF date/time into UTC: August 29 2021, 07:18AM, UTC+09:00 converts into **August 28 2021, 10:18PM, UTC**.

 3. Run the tool and we get the following result:
 ![img1](img1.png) We observe a band that passes through Canada, USA, Panama, Costa Rica, Cuba, Australia, Indonesia, Japan and Russia.
 But as we concluded earlier in step 2, we know the image is in Russia.
 The band just helps us to narrow down where in the YAKT timezone the image was taken.

-4. Overlay our results with the boundaries of the YAKT timezone.
+4. Overlay our results with the boundaries of the YAKT timezone (Zabaykalsky Krai, Amur Oblast and the western half of Sakha Republic).
 I've roughly done so in the following diagram, with the thick red lines:
 ![img2](img2.png)
 The band crosses the eastern-most nub of Zabaykalsky Krai and an area in Sakha Republic east of Yakutsk.
-However, looking at these on Google Maps we can see that street view exists only in the latter region.
-We can conclude that the location is along the road (**P-504 highway**) east of Yakutsk, near the mountain range.
+However, street view is available only in the latter area, along a single road.
+We can conclude that the location is along the road east of Yakutsk (**P-504 highway**), before the mountain range.

 4. Observing the image again, we can see that the road bends up ahead.
-Search along the aformentioned section of the P-504, focusing on areas before a bend in the road.
+Search along the P-504, focusing on areas before a bend in the road.

 **Location: [62.7854231,136.8499532](https://maps.app.goo.gl/ZDgg4Db8q8FDykYu9)**